 - On the way to and from work sites

-Employers, managers and supervisors have a legal duty to prevent employees from being harassed.
-In some instances, “not knowing” is not a legal defense.
+Employers, managers, and supervisors have a legal duty to protect employees from harassment.
+In some instances, “not knowing” about harassment is not a legal defense.

 Harassment may occur from interpersonal actions that target: